jraymakers/jr/README.md

       });
     ```

-- `loadJobsFromFile`
+- `load`

     This loads job definitions from the given file.
-It is used by `runJobsFromFile`.
+It is used by `run` when given a path.

-    The result is suitable for passing to `runJobs`.
+    The resulting job definitions is suitable for passing to `run`.

     Note that it runs synchronously.
 It uses [Node.js require](https://nodejs.org/api/globals.html#globals_require) under the covers.

     ```javascript
     const jr = require('jr');
-    const jobDefs = jr.loadJobsFromFile('jobs.js');
+    const jobDefs = jr.load('./jobs.js');
     for (let jobName in jobDefs) {
       console.log(jobName);
     }